themamboman/githubsearch/README.md

 of SearchForm.js from `useState(false)` to `useState(true)` and run `npm start` again (if it didn't automatically rebuild and refresh the page)

 - Start typing a search term in the `Search issues` box.
-For example, type "devtools" and wait a moment.
+For example, type "devtools".
 Once the debounce timer (set to 500 ms) times out, it will make a network call to the github api endpoint.
 If the browser inspector is up and showing the network tab, you should see this XHR call:
 `https://api.github.com/search/issues?q=devtools%2Bin%3Atitle%2Brepo%3Afacebook%2Freact`